-The Concordat, the University's implementation of the Concordat and the Researcher Development Framework.
+This page introduces the Concordat, the University's implementation of the Concordat, the HR Excellence in Research Award and the Researcher Development Framework.

 The University fully endorses the principles of the Concordat to Support the Career Development of Researchers and will engage with its vision to ensure ongoing enhancement of the professional and career development of its research staff.